pdfmonkey/n8n-nodes-pdfmonkey/README.md

 1. When **enabled** (default):
    - The node checks the document status every 2 seconds until it reaches a final state (success or failure)
-   - If successful, it automatically downloads the PDF and returns it as a binary file
+   - If successful, it automatically downloads the PDF or image and returns it as a binary file
    - Simple, straightforward polling mechanism with minimal overhead
    - Progress is logged with status updates during polling

 2. When **disabled**:
    - The node returns immediately after creating the document
    - The response includes the document ID and initial pending status
-   - You can later use the Get Document or Download PDF operations to check status and retrieve the document
+   - You can later use the Get Document or Download File operations to check status and retrieve the document

-This feature is especially useful for smaller documents that generate quickly, providing a simpler workflow without needing separate Get Document and Download PDF steps.
-For larger documents that take longer to generate, you may want to disable this option and use a separate Get Document or Download PDF operation later.
+This feature is especially useful for smaller documents that generate quickly, providing a simpler workflow without needing separate Get Document and Download File steps.
+For larger documents that take longer to generate, you may want to disable this option and use a separate Get Document or Download File operation later.

 ### Custom Filenames

-You can set a custom filename for your generated PDFs using the Meta field in the Generate Document operation:
+You can set a custom filename for your generated PDF or image using the Meta field in the Generate Document operation:

 1. In the Meta (JSON) field, include the `_filename` property:
 ```json